Amaseal/decor/src/products/posts/square-tray-dark-grey.md

   source: /images/_1044059-insta-2021-jurgis-kreilis-filmday.lv.jpg
   alt: Square Tray Dark Grey
 description: >-
-  Handmade wooden tray, oak wood tray, serving tray, serving board, centerpiece, ottoman tray, tray for candles, tray for decorations, tray organizer, Candle plate, Advent plate, Breakfast tray, tea tray.
+  Handmade wooden tray to organize your decors on the table or to serve your breakfast or snacks.

   *

-  Handmade wooden tray to organize your decors on the table or to serve your breakfast or snacks.
+  Wooden serving tray is a perfect to be used for placing decorations for any holidays- Easter, Advent time, Christmas.
+You can use it as a serving tray while you have your breakfast, an ottoman tray in your living room or as a candle or decoration holder on your bedside table.Also perfect housewarming, Birthday or Mother's Day gift.

-  **Diamensions:** 250x250x25mm.
+  **Dimensions:** 250x250x25mm.

   **Material:** MDF painted Dark Grey